12 Signs He Regrets Sleeping With You (Psychology-Based)

 5) Uncomfortable Around You

 When a person feels awkward or uncomfortable around you, particularly following an intimate encounter, it can be a sign of regret.
-This can manifest in many ways, such as difficulty making eye contact, nervousness, stammering, or generally seeming ill at ease in your presence.
+This can manifest in many ways, such as difficulty making eye contact, nervousness, stammering, or seeming ill at ease in your presence.

 Let’s say, for example, Mike and Kate had an intimate encounter.
 Afterward, Mike started to act differently around Kate.
 He seemed nervous and had trouble maintaining eye contact with her, and his behavior just seemed off compared to how he normally acted.